Benign Prostatic Hyperplasia (BPH) (Enlargement of the Prostate)

 Although research has yet to pinpoint a specific cause for BPH, theories focus on hormones and related substances like dihydrotestosterone (DHT), a testosterone derivative in the prostate that may encourage the growth of cells.

-How is BPH evaluated?
+How is BPH diagnosed and evaluated?

 Tests vary from patient to patient, but the following are the most common: